Scottish and Southern Electricity Networks: Scottish Hydro Electric Transmission (SHE Transmission)

-Scottish Hydro Electric Transmission owns and maintains the 132 kV and 275 kV electricity transmission network in the north of Scotland, in some of the UK's most challenging geographical terrains.
-Some of their circuits are situated over 750 meters above sea level and or up to 250 km long.
-The operating area contains a vast renewable energy resource, utilized in forms such as wind and marine generation.
-These generators are all dependent on SHE Transmission for transportation to the load centers to the south.
+Scottish Hydro Electric Transmission owns and maintains the 132 kV, 220 kV, 275 kV and 400 kV electricity transmission network in the north of Scotland, in some of the UK's most challenging geographical terrain.
+Some of their circuits are over 750 meters above sea level, and some are up to 250 km long.

 Independent distribution network operator

 In addition to the distribution network operators who are licensed for a specific geographic area, there are also independent distribution network operators (IDNOs).
-IDNOs own and operate electricity distribution networks, which are predominantly network extensions connected to an existing distribution network.
-Scottish and Southern Electricity Networks also provides distribution services in South Scotland as an IDNO and in all other English and Welsh areas.
+These own and operate electricity distribution networks which are predominantly network extensions connected to an existing distribution network.
+Scottish and Southern Electricity Networks provides distribution services in South Scotland, England and Wales as an IDNO.

 Services

-Scottish and Southern Electricity Networks provides a number of services across its distribution areas.

 In the event of a power outage, it is the responsibility of Scottish and Southern Electricity Networks to repair the fault and get power back on for affected areas.
 Scottish and Southern Electricity Networks also has a Priority Services Register to support customers with disabilities or particular vulnerabilities in the event of a power outage.

 Scottish and Southern Electricity Networks has a team dedicated to dealing with non-emergency electricity network jobs in central southern England and northern Scotland.
-These services range from shrouding overhead power cables to locating underground electricity cables so that those cables can be worked around safely.
+These services range from shrouding overhead power cables to locating underground electricity cables so that they can be worked around safely.

-A spokesperson for the Energy Networks Association said “The charges for connection applications have been introduced following a recent government consultation, which found that the majority of industry supported the change."

-Economically-regulated businesses

-Scottish and Southern Electricity Networks transmits and distributes electricity to around 3.7 million businesses, offices, and homes through some 130,000 kilometres of overhead lines and underground cables.

-Scottish and Southern Electricity Networks are regulated by the Office of Gas and Electricity Markets (Ofgem).

-SSE transmit the Electricity via their poles that are usually situated on private land, not belonging to SSE.
-In this instance SSE must use a legal process called 'Wayleave' to access the property.
-The land owners have the ultimate right to refuse wayleave, or charge them a reasonable rate for the usage of the land.

-Currently SSE offer £8.77 a year for a pole on NFU land, although private land owners with no easement on deeds have the option to legally refuse this and have SSE remove their equipment.